freeCodeCamp/guide/src/pages/articles/certificates/find-the-length-of-a-string/index.md

 ---
-title: Find the Length of A String
+title: Find the Length of a String
 ---
 You can find the _length_ of a String value by writing `.length` after the string variable or string literal.